CodePlay2016/FDCNN_tensorflow/updates.md

-1. enlarge the overall channels of cvgg19_1
+1. shift the overall channels of cvgg19_1 back to 16